Paperwork - the somewhat dull but relatively vital bit….

 Prices vary quite a lot, but generally there are two things you pay for; firstly the document itself, secondly the security to ensure your car is not abandoned in the country in question.
 The document usually costs about £220.
 The security is either a non returnable insurance of about £600 or a returnable deposit of around 500% of the value of the vehicle [Yes you read that right, 500%], with a minimum vehicle value of £1000.

-If your car is registered in the UK you can get this from the RAC, in 2014 some teams opted to get the CPD on the Iranian border which worked out cheaper.
+If your car is registered in the UK you can get this from the RAC, in recent years some teams opted to get the CPD on the Iranian border which worked out cheaper.

 You need to get motor insurance in advance for the whole of Europe.
 You should find that any policy purchased in Europe will cover you for Europe anyway.
 Some insurance companies might have a problem with you being on the Rally so it will help to reiterate that the Rally is not a Race.